 The Board of Directors has determined that each member of the Company's Audit Committee is "independent" as defined under applicable Nasdaq listing standards and SEC rules, including the special independence requirements applicable to Audit Committee members.
 The Board of Directors has also determined that all the current Audit Committee members-Ms. Coley, Mr. Parker and Mr. Scott-are "audit committee financial experts" as defined under applicable SEC rules.
-The Board of Directors previously determined that Mr. Francis, who served on the Audit Committee until March 2023, was an "audit committee financial expert" as defined under applicable SEC rules.
-See "Audit Committee Report" below for the formal report of the Audit Committee for fiscal 2023.
+See "Audit Committee Report" below for the formal report of the Audit Committee for fiscal 2024.

 The Compensation Committee.
-During fiscal 2023, the Compensation Committee was composed of Mr. Francis, Mr. Hutson, and Mr. Speed.
-The Compensation Committee met four times during fiscal 2023.
+During fiscal 2024, the Compensation Committee was composed of Mr. Francis, Mr. Hutson, and Mr. Speed.
+The Compensation Committee met twice during fiscal 2024.
 The Board of Directors has determined that each member of the Compensation Committee is "independent" as defined under applicable Nasdaq listing standards, including considering the special independence factors applicable to Compensation Committee members under applicable Nasdaq listing standards.